Eternal Fantasy: Reception and sales

-According to a national ranking of bishōjo games based on amounts sold in Japan, Eternal Fantasy was placed at the fifth place for the most pre-ordered bishōjo games during mid-September to mid-October prior to the release of the game.
+According to a national ranking of bishōjo games based on amounts sold in Japan, Eternal Fantasy was placed in fifth place for the most pre-ordered bishōjo games during mid-September to mid-October prior to the release of the game.
 After the game was released, Eternal Fantasy premiered at the first place out of fifty during the month of November, and was then dropped to the twenty-eighth the following month, before dropping to the forty-sixth place the following month, making its final appearance on the charts.